surifirstpin/biplus_documentation/docs/SavedReports.md

 ## Filters & Customization

-Filters can be added in dashboard section to narrow the dashboard results to the data we are interested in viewing.
+Filters can be added in dashboard section for narrow the dashboard results to the data we are interested in viewing.

 ## Adding Global Filters